Resilient native potatoes: Safeguarding food security

 The implemented initiative

 We will focus on the recovery and strengthening of native potato crops in Bolivia and Peru, where these varieties play a fundamental role in food security and cultural identity.
 In collaboration with the Universidad Mayor de San Andrés (UMSA) in Bolivia and the National Institute of Agrarian Innovation (INIA) in Peru, the project combines ancestral knowledge with modern technology, such as marker-assisted genetic improvement and crop monitoring with drones.
-Training farmers in sustainable practices and promoting the native potato market seeks to promote climate resilience and socio-environmental and economic sustainability, safeguarding a key genetic resource
+Through training farmers in sustainable practices and promoting the native potato market, the project seeks to promote climate resilience and socio-environmental and economic sustainability, safeguarding a key genetic resource.

 Innovation in crop improvement and sustainable practices